Umm al-Khair, Hebron: History

 David Dean Shulman has taken down the account of one of the villagers, a young man named ‘Id al-Hajalin, who after outlining their difficulties, showed two documents, a receipt for taxes he paid on his land, and another, an order from the Military Authorities to demolish his home.
 He commented:

 “Why do they want to destroy my house?
 Where can I go?
 Can I go to America?
 I have nothing, and they want to take that nothing from me.
 Can you help me?
 Where am I supposed to go?”

 Umm al-Khair was one of the main subjects of the 2016 book The Way to the Spring: Life and Death in Palestine by Ben Ehrenreich.

-Umm al-Khair is also the base community for the Good Shepherd Collective, a grassroots organization resisting Israeli settler colonialism.
+Umm al-Khair is also the base community for the Good Shepherd Collective, a grassroots organization resisting the intrusive colonization of local land by Israeli settlers.

+In June 2024, a third of the village still standing was demolished as the IDF bulldozed 11 houses, including 5 tent residences, leaving 50 shepherds homeless.
+They also destroyed electricity generator, solar cells and water tanks.

+On 28 July 2025, local activist Awdah Hathaleen was killed by an Israeli settler in his hometown.